 Online brokers can offer you many advantages that traditional brokers do not:

-- Save you money and time with lower brokerage fees and real-time access
+- Save you money and time with lower brokerage account fees and real-time access

 - Reduce the personal biases of brokers who promote standard investment packages